aimms/how-to/Articles/300/300-ibm-api-speech-to-text.rst

 Introduction to IBM APIs
 -----------------------------------------------

-IBM is known for their hardware and software, but they also provides a lot of APIs on the IBM Cloud.
+IBM is known for their hardware and software, but they also provide a lot of APIs on the IBM Cloud.
 This API provides a variety of services, some free and some paid.

 Their `IBM Cloud Docs: APIs <https://cloud.ibm.com/apidocs>`_ provides all the specifications for each API.